wrkean/chip8-emu/README.md

 - Extract the contents
 - Start a server or try directly opening `index.html` in a browser.

 Drag and drop roms from your file manager or click the button in the UI to browse for roms.
-You need to own the roms, you can look them up in the internet.
+You need to own the roms, you can look them up in the internet by simply searching `chip8 roms`.